dotnet/AspNetCore.Docs/aspnet/fundamentals/configuration.rst

 Writing custom providers
 ------------------------

-In addition to using the built-in configuration sources, you can also write your own configuration providers.
+In addition to using the built-in configuration providers, you can also write your own.
 To do so, you simply implement the ``IConfigurationSource`` interface, which exposes a ``Build`` method.
 The build method configures and returns an ``IConfigurationProvider``.

 Example: Entity Framework Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^